 The modules have been carefully chosen and arranged so that there is progression from level to level in three years.
-A number of Wittenborg "unique" modules are included to cover a combination of both Netherlands/Europe-relevant areas and Asia/non-Europe-relevant areas, such as the small business environment, new business structures, and international business and management in relation to law.
+A number of Wittenborg-"unique" modules are included to cover a combination of both Netherlands/Europe relevant areas and Asia/non-Europe relevant areas, such as the small business environment, new business structures, and international business and management in relation to law.

-There is a natural progression of the modules from year 1, through year 2, towards year 3 modules, such as Business Plan, in which students begin to learn to apply the knowledge learnt in the preceding years.

-The business plan can also be used as the basis for work experience in the Final Year, and the business plans are often used as the basis for applying for positions at internationally orientated companies, either for work experience, or for a student's graduation assignment.
+There is a natural progression of the modules from Year 1, through Year 2, towards year 3 modules such as Business Plan, in which students begin to learn to apply the knowledge learnt in the preceding years.
+The business plan can also be used as the basis for work experience in the Final Year, and the business plans are often used as a basis for applying for positions at internationally orientated companies, either for work experience, or for a student's graduation assignment.

-THE BACHELOR'S PROGRAMMES ARE DIVIDED INTO THREE DISTINCT PARTS:
+THE BACHELOR'S PROGRAMME IS DIVIDED INTO THREE DISTINCT PARTS:

-The Bachelor's Programmes are aimed at highly motivated business students who are looking for a degree award that provides a combination of academic challenges and application within an intensely international environment.
+The Bachelor's Programme is aimed at highly motivated business students who are looking for a degree award that provides a combination of academic challenges and application within an intense international environment.